elenshahbazyan/Reinforcement-Learning/gridworld-mdp/README.md

 - Discount Factor: The factor that determines the importance of future rewards compared to immediate rewards.

 # Project Breakdown
-The project is divided into two main parts:

 # State-Value Function Computation
 In this part, the state-value function for a random policy is computed using the Bellman equation for a finite MDP.